abhai-panichiyil-17/soc-detection-lab/README.md

 ### Project Overview

 This lab demonstrates a Security Operations Centre (SOC) detection capability using Wazuh 4.14.4 deployed on an Ubuntu 24.04 VM.
-Real attack simulations are executed locally — SSH brute force, privilege escalation, and suspicious file creation — and detected by Wazuh in real time, with alerts automatically mapped to MITRE ATT&CK techniques.
+Real attack simulations are executed locally, such as SSH brute force, privilege escalation, and suspicious file creation, and is detected by Wazuh in real time, with alerts automatically mapped to MITRE ATT&CK techniques.

-This lab is the detection and visibility layer that complements the K8s Security Lab, which enforces network-level blocking via Calico NetworkPolicies.
-Together, the two labs implement a dual-layer Zero Trust defence strategy:
+This lab is the detection and visibility layer that complements the [K8s Security Lab](https://github.com/abhai-panichiyil-17/k8s-security-lab), which enforces network-level blocking via Calico NetworkPolicies.

 | Layer | Tool | Function |
 |-------|------|----------|